Free Pumpkin Patterns! - Sponsored by PassSafe.com

 I created these patterns for use on our own pumpkins and thought you might enjoy them as well.
 Click on the pattern you want to get the full size pattern.
-None of these patterns are good patterns for children to carve.
-I have personally carved each of these patterns, so I know they work and look great.
-They each require the use of pumpkin carving tools such as the ones from
+None of these patterns are good patterns for small children to carve.
+My family has carved each of these patterns, so we know they work and look great.
+They each require the use of pumpkin carving tools such as the ones from http://www.pumpkinmasters.com

 Have a great, safe and fun Halloween!